Older Adults Using Healthcare Technology More Than We Think

 March 27, 2019

 Seniors may not have grown up with technology, and they may not be as tech-savvy as Millennials or Gen-Z, but that doesn’t mean they aren’t interested in or actively using online and digital services.
-In fact, Pew Research found that technology adoption is actually climbing among older adults.
+In fact, Pew Research found that older adults are using healthcare technology more than we think.
 What’s more, roughly two-thirds of adults ages 65 and older have an online presence, and smartphone usage among seniors has nearly quadrupled in the last five years.

 Healthcare’s digital revolution is certainly built to grow with younger generations, as almost everything they need is now accessible via their smartphones.
 And conversely, these generations are influencing much of the change we currently see in our industry.
-Yet, findings from our own work with some of the nation’s largest healthcare providers show that a different set of users is also benefitting from this digital ‘coming of age.’
+Yet, findings from our own work with some of the nation’s largest healthcare providers show that a different set of users is also benefitting from this digital ‘coming of age,’ and that older adults are using healthcare technology more than initially expected.

 Just look at The Iowa Clinic, which now allows its patients to schedule appointments online with our online self-scheduling solution.
 In tracking and analyzing the clinic’s scheduling patterns, we found that patients over the age of 40 accounted for more than 43 percent of appointments scheduled online.
 Moreover, patients over the age of 60 represented a solid 13 percent of those individuals.